tolitius/stater/hubble/README.md

 In order for people of Earth to visualize Hubble component states, space log, and what Hubble is currently doing, an excellent, mission critical [rum](https://github.com/tonsky/rum) reacts to all the changes sent by Hubble and rerenders components.
 Again, only components that need to rerender will, because _incremental_ changes rule.

+## Can I control Hubble?

+You sure can, just [point](https://github.com/tolitius/stater/blob/master/hubble/resources/config.edn#L1) it to your Consul and `boot up`.

 ## License

 Copyright © 2016 tolitius